Shyam-Chen/Little-Books/EssentialWords.md

 - and
 - of
 - to
-- a
+- a, an
 - in
-- have
+- have, had, hadn't, has, hasn't, haven't, having
-- it
+- it, its
-- you
+- you, your, yours
-- he
+- he, him, his
 - for
-- they
+- they, their, theirs, them
 - not
-- that
+- that, those
-- we
+- we, our, ours, us
 - on
 - with
-- this
+- this, these
-- I
+- I, me, my
-- do
+- do, did, didn't, does, doesn't, doing, don't, done
 - as
 - at
 - she
 - but
 - from
 - by
-- will
+- will, willed, willing, won't
 - or
-- say
+- say, said, saying, sayings, says
 - go
 - so
 - all